 Fig. 9.
-Two summation functions and a destructive tree insertion function exact and they are, as expected, fixpoints of the inference algorithm.
-For msort we show three iterations for Δ and σ , and another three for μ by using the last Δ .
-The upper bounds for Δ and μ are clearly over-approximated, since a term in x^2 arises which is beyond the actual space complexity class $O(x \log x)$ of this function.
-Let us note that the quadratic term's coefficient quickly decreases at each iteration in the inference of Δ .
-Also, μ and σ decrease in the second iteration but not in the third.
+Two summation functions and a destructive tree insertion function the last $\Delta$ .
+The upper bounds for $\Delta$ and $\mu$ are clearly over-approximated, since a term in $x^2$ arises which is beyond the actual space complexity class $O(x \log x)$ of this function.
+Let us note that the quadratic term's coefficient quickly decreases at each iteration in the inference of $\Delta$ .
+Also, $\mu$ and $\sigma$ decrease in the second iteration but not in the third.
 This confirms the predictions of lemmas 4 and 7.

-We have tried some more examples and the results inferred for μ and σ after a maximum of three iterations are shown in Fig. 8, where the fixpoints are also framed in grey.
+We have tried some more examples and the results inferred for $\mu$ and $\sigma$ after a maximum of three iterations are shown in Fig. 8, where the fixpoints are also framed in grey.
 There is a quicksort function using two auxiliary functions partition and append respectively classifying the list elements into those lower (or equal) and greater than the pivot, and appending two lists.
 We also show the destructive insertD function of Sec.
 2, and a destructive version of the insertion in a search tree (its code is shown in Fig. 9).
 Both consume constant heap space.
 The next one shown is the usual Fibonacci function with exponential time cost, and using a constructed integer in order to show that an exponential heap space is inferred.
 Finally, we show two simple summation functions (its code also appears in Fig. 9), the first one being non-tail recursive, and the second being tail-recursive.
 Our abstract machine consumes constant stack space in the second case (see [11]).
 It can be seen that our stack inference algorithm is able to detect this fact.